Big Bold Ideas

-What: Big Bold Ideas is a meaningful and ambitious, community-wide civic improvement initiative, through which several goals are collectively identified and advanced with the aim of making the region a better place to live, work, and launch and grow a business.
-Done well, Big Bold Ideas becomes a strategic plan for the region.
+What: Big Bold Ideas is an ambitious, community-wide, civic improvement initiative.
+As a community, we will identify several specific and meaningful goals that build on our region's strengths; and then, together, advance those goals to make Greater Chapel Hill-Carrboro an ideal place to live, work, and launch and grow a business.
+Done well, Big Bold Ideas will serve as a strategic plan for the years ahead.

-Next Steps: We believe, with strong, steady, and inspiring facilitation, our community is ready and willing to collaborate on Big Bold Ideas and, pending financial partnerships, the Chamber is well-positioned to support this venture.
+Next Steps: We believe, with strong, steady, and inspiring facilitation, our community is ready and willing to collaborate on Big Bold Ideas and The Chamber is well-positioned to support this venture.

 - 1Q19: Proposed concept at The Chamber's Annual Meeting on February 1, 2019 and built momentum.